lvignoli/typst-action/README.md

 ## Longer example

-Here we compile multiple files on each push, and all the PDF them in a tagged and timestamped release when the commit is tagged.
+Here we compile multiple files on each push, and publish all the PDFs in a tagged and timestamped release when the commit is tagged.

 ```yaml
 name: Build Typst document